riceplinygroup/plinycompute/README.md

 ```
 $ cd plinycompute
 ```
-In a linux machine the prompt should look something similar to:
+In a Linux machine the prompt should look something similar to:
 ```bash
 ubuntu@master:~/plinycompute$
 ```